Hamzablm/blog/_posts/2020-05-31-Twelve-Factor-Application-Configuration-in-Spring.md

 ### Environment Variable

-Setting up an environment variable can activate a profile.
+Activate a profile by setting up an environment variable.
 For example, in Unix environment you would set your env in .bashrc file like so:

 ```
 export spring_profiles_active=dev